Cow Cuddling Takes Over Goat Yoga As New Way To Find Inner Peace

 Mountain Horse Farm’s “Horse & Cow Experience” costs a whopping $300 for 90 minutes of interaction whereas a simple cow cuddle costs $75 for an hour.
 The entire experience includes more than a simple cuddle.
 Guests are also allowed to pet or brush these beasts.
 They can even play with them.

-However, a proper cow cuddle means that those who take on this activity will lie down so that they can really get to know each other.
+However, a proper cow cuddle means that those who take in this activity will lie down so that they can really get to know each other.
 Never fear.
 The 1,000-pound animals that do this are vetted for cow cuddling.
 Owners make sure their sweet beasts are comfortable doing this with a willing person.
 And if that willing person happens to be a young person, then young calves are often used for that particular purpose.

 So, are you up for cow cuddling?
 Do you need some more reassurance?
 The Berkshire Eagle promises via Hancock Shaker Village’s livestock manager, Allyson “Allie” Kowalczyk, “It’s calming.
 Hopefully, the person’s heart rate will unison with the calf.